glaciers-in-archives/snowman/README.md

 ### Timing your builds

-Sometimes when you work on large sites it can be useful to time your builds to mesuare the impcat of various changes.
-All Snowman commands therefore got a flag named `timeit`.
-"Time it" will once the command finishes executing print its execuation time.
-While this is mostly useful for mesuaring built times all Snowman commands support it.
+Sometimes when you work on large sites, it can be useful to time your builds to measure the impact of various changes.
+All Snowman commands, therefore, got a flag named `timeit`.
+The `timeit` flag will once the command finishes executing print its execution time.
+While this is mostly useful for measuring built times all Snowman commands support it.

 ## License